 Capitalization rate (cap rate)

-This gives you an idea if the property is a good deal.
+This gives you an idea of whether the property is a good deal.
 It basically compares the return on investment (ROI) to the purchase price.
 Here’s the cap rate equation:

 Net operating income (NOI) ÷ purchase price (or market value, if you already own the property) = cap rate